Kylie Jenner's New Hair Might Be Her Most Beautiful Yet

-Kylie Jenner is a hair-color chameleon.
-After sporting silvery-blond hair for the past few weeks (a move she documented on Snapchat), the starlet has switched up her color yet again, this time swapping out platinum for a super-pretty pink — and we dig it.
+Kylie Jenner is a hair-colour chameleon.
+After sporting silvery-blond hair for the past few weeks (a move she documented on Snapchat), the starlet has switched up her colour yet again, this time swapping out platinum for a super-pretty pink — and we dig it.

 It's unclear how long this dye job will last — especially considering the dizzying pace at which Jenner changes her hair — but for now, we're just glad to see that things are coming up rose gold for the youngest Jenner.